mikrofusion/gulp-subtree/README.md

 ## Options

 Options can be passed into subtree to choose the remote, branch, and message to push with.
 By default, it's `origin`, `gh-pages`, and `'Distribution Commit'`.
+By default gulp subtree creates a temporary commit to pick up any generated files.
+Use the skipCommit flag if you wish to skip this.

 ```js
 var subtree = require('gulp-subtree');